|Latest Trial and other News|

 A Stroke is brain damage due to a localised vascular cause.
 This can be occlusion of a blood vessel due to a localized thrombus or embolism causing an Ischaemic Stroke or rupture of a blood vessel and bleeding into or over the surface of the brain which is called a Haemorrhagic Stroke.
-Stroke is very much about the large and small blood vessels that carry blood to and from the brain and how things goes wrong.
+Stroke is very much about the large and small blood vessels that carry blood to and from the brain and how things can go wrong.

 If you are the stroke physician on call you will be seeing a whole variety of patients where you rapidly need to triage with focused history taking, examination and imaging.
 It can feel like spinning plates constantly keeping a busy show on the road and you need to be skilful as well as knowledgeable and sensible.
-If you are interested in stroke then please talk to local specialists about doing a taster week or an elective or even a rotation.
+If you are interested in stroke medicine as a career then please talk to local specialists about doing a taster week or an elective or even a rotation.
 You will be welcomed.
 Stroke is challenging but fascinating.
-We are now in an era when we can do more than just diagnose and explain but we can actually make a dramatic difference to outcome.
+We are now in an era when we can do more than just diagnose and explain but we can actually make a dramatic difference to the outcome.

-Stroke is common worldwide and the main risk factors are well known and many causes are preventable.
-Globally however, stroke is the second most common cause of death in the world, causing around 6.7 million deaths each year.
+Stroke is common worldwide and the main risk factors are well known and many of the causes are preventable.
+Globally, however, stroke is the second most common cause of death in the world, causing around 6.7 million deaths each year.
 There are more than 100,000 strokes occurring in the UK each year which works out at one stroke every five minutes.
-There is some good news however - stroke incidence rates fell 19% from 1990 to 2010 in the UK.
+There is some good news however, stroke incidence rates fell 19% from 1990 to 2010 in the UK.
 Despite my warning above stroke is predominately an issue for the over 60s.
 The average age for men and women to have a stroke is 74 and 80 respectively.
 However, a quarter of strokes happen in people of working age and one of the challenges is in supporting patients back to work.
 There are over 1.2 million stroke survivors in the UK.

 Stroke care has changed massively in the past 10-20 years.
-Nowadays all stroke patients receive Hyperacute care and are admitted to a HASU (Hyperacute stroke unit) which was not always the case and have a chance to have access to proven evidence based effective treatments such as thrombolysis, thrombectomy, neurosurgery when needed and multidisciplinary care and prevention of complications as well as stroke specific rehabilitation.
+Nowadays all stroke patients receive Hyperacute care and are admitted to a HASU (Hyperacute stroke unit) which was not always the case and have a chance to have access to proven evidence-based effective treatments such as thrombolysis, thrombectomy, neurosurgery when needed and multidisciplinary care and prevention of complications as well as stroke-specific rehabilitation.
 There has never been a better time to be involved in stroke care.

 This is part of my work towards promoting free access to medical knowledge online also known as FOAMed.
 Please bookmark the page and share with colleagues and please come back again.
 I am chair of the Training and Education committee at British association of stroke physicians which I would recommend to any physicians working in the UK should join.
 This website does not reflect the views of BASP and only my own opinions.